View printer-friendly version.

-The following corporate governance guidelines of the Board of Directors of the Company have been approved by the Board of Directors and provide the framework for the corporate governance of the Company.
+The following corporate governance guidelines of the board of directors (the “Board”) of Air Products and Chemicals, Inc. (the “Company”) have been approved by the Board and provide the framework for the corporate governance of the Company.
 These guidelines may be amended by the Board.

 1. Role and Functions of the Board

-The Company’s business is conducted by its employees and officers under the direction of the Chief Executive Officer (CEO) and the oversight of the Board.
-The Board of Directors is elected by the stockholders to provide advice and counsel to and oversee management to assure that the long-term interests of the stockholders are being served.
+The Company’s business is conducted by its employees and officers under the direction of the Chief Executive Officer (the “CEO”) and the oversight of the Board.
+The members of the Board are elected by the Company’s stockholders to provide advice and counsel to and oversee management to assure that the long-term interests of the stockholders are being served.

 In addition to its general oversight of management and duties imposed by law, the Board also performs a number of specific functions, including:

-- Selecting, evaluating, compensating, and planning for the succession of the Chief Executive Officer and providing counsel and oversight on the selection, evaluation, development, and compensation of other Executive Officers;
+- selecting, evaluating, compensating, and planning for the succession of the CEO and providing counsel and oversight on the selection, evaluation, development and compensation of other executive officers;

 It is the Board’s policy that a substantial majority of its members be nonemployee, independent directors.